awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 ## DynamoDBTarget Structure<a name="aws-glue-api-crawler-crawling-DynamoDBTarget"></a>

-Specifies a DynamoDB table to crawl\.
+Specifies an Amazon DynamoDB table to crawl\.

 **Fields**
 + `Path` – UTF\-8 string\.